patrick-ogrady/website/hackmd/vryx-poc.md

 Future work: could layer a merkle trie on top of Vilmo (which is just a KV store) and remove checksumming.

-Future work: add state rent by iterating over state
+Future work: add state rent by iterating over state (tie to compaction complexity)

 <TODO: include diagram of Vilmo (batch files with layers of content)>